milnomada/Editorial/README.md

 A new section in the navigation sidebar appears with the links to the saved articles.

 ### Search
 Blog search feature on top of [ghost-search](https://github.com/HauntedThemes/ghost-search), provides a fast search functionality even for an extense blog.

+The search funcitonality has been added to the base files.
+Therefore, results are presented in the current page, page-section, home, post, tag, as a emerging section below the main header.

+Search results dissapear as the search inputs gets empty.

 ### Similar posts
+Similar posts feature has been added by default.
-Similar posts are present in post page `post.hbs` and the newly added `page-section.hbs` where few posts about each seaction are shown.
+Those can be seen in post page `post.hbs` and the newly added `page-section.hbs` where few posts about each seaction are shown.

 **The new files are:**

 - `partials/search.hbs` - The search results view
 - `page-section.hbs` - Used as a resume of tags (*called sections*)

-The search funcitonality has been added to the base files.
-Therefore, results are presented in the current page, page-section, home, post, tag, as a emerging section below the main header.

-Search results dissapear as the search inputs gets empty.

 **...**